 Why Do My Eyes Burn?
 Burning Eyes Causes And Treatments

-The word ‘Burning Eyes’ means that a person experiences a burning, itchy and irritating sensation in their eyes.
-This can lead to red eyes, further infection and release of a slimy discharge which can be contagious.
+The word ‘Burning Eyes’ means that a person experiences a burning, itchy, and irritating sensation in their eyes.
+This can lead to red eyes, further infection, and the release of a slimy discharge which can be contagious.
 When you feel like your eyes are burning, there is probably some pollutant or irritant that a tear is trying to wash out but failing to do so.

 Why Do My Eyes Burn?

 There are times when burning eyes can pose a serious problem such as conjunctivitis, chemical burns, chronic dryness, etc. One may also be allergic to something in particular that causes an increase in the burning sensation or irritation in the eyes.

 These are some basic issues that can cause a burning sensation in the eyes.

 - External parasites or fungus due to unhygienic habits